 A lot of people suggest using uncooked rice instead of silica gel to dry your wet iPhone, iPad, or AirPods.
 Like silica gel, uncooked rice is also a desiccant that absorbs moisture from the air around it.

-Also, you probably have plenty of uncooked rice in your house already.
+You probably also have plenty of uncooked rice in your house already.

-However, uncooked rice is far less absorbent than silica gel, and possibly even worse than leaving your device to dry in the open air.
+However, uncooked rice is far less absorbent than silica gel and possibly even worse than leaving your device to dry in the open air.
 If you do use rice, wrap your device in a paper towel first to avoid getting grains stuck in the Lightning port.
+You also need to think about the possibility of minerals from the rice impacting your iPhone’s operating system, but this is a risk you need to decide for yourself.

 For the best results, follow the steps below to remove as much liquid as possible from your wet iPhone, iPad, or AirPods before putting them in a container with silica gel packets.